jeffmagill/jeffmagill.dev/content/blog/that-portfolio-isnt-gonna-build-itself.md

 ---
-title: That Portfolio is not going to build itself
+title: That Portfolio isn't gonna to build itself
 description: To build a portfolio that stands out, let's look at some of the best professionals in web development.
 image: /images/blog/nick-morrison-desk-unsplash.jpg
 tags: portfolio, tips